Benton Hall (Miami University): Design and construction

 The new Benton Hall on the northeast corner of High Street and Tallawanda Avenue was to provide facilities for the Department of Psychology.
 It includes 2 lecture halls, 3 classrooms, 5 instructional laboratories, a library, 114 other teaching and research facilities, 19 supporting rooms and shops, and 33 offices.
-Benton Hall now houses the College of Engineering and Computing and the Department of Computer Science and Software Engineering.
+Benton Hall now houses the central office of the College of Engineering and Computing.
 The College of Engineering and Computing, formerly the School of Engineering and Applied Science, was created in 1959 to provide professionally oriented programs within Miami's liberal arts tradition.
-The college currently has approximately two thousand majors in computing and engineering on three campuses: Oxford, Hamilton, and Middletown.
-The college offers bachelor's and master's degrees.